Advanced Usage

 __sqlalchemy_type__ = lazyproperty(user_sqlalchemy_type)

-This allows you to add hybrid properties, custom methods, or any other SQLAlchemy-specific functionality to the generated model.
+This allows you to add custom methods or any other SQLAlchemy-specific functionality to the generated model.

 Reusing Existing SQLAlchemy Models